Amazon Argues That Alexa Is Protected By the First Amendment in a Murder Trial

 Amazon likely doesn't want to reveal what it's recording (everything) and how long it holds onto it (forever).

-Re: Isn't it the victim's Echo they want info from (Score:2)
+Re: Isn't it the victim's Echo they want info from (Score:1)

 Re: (Score:1)